Investment property and second home mortgage rates in 2023

 Why second home mortgage rates are higher

 The home you live in is considered your primary residence, and it’s seen as the least risky form of real estate.
-It’s likely to be the one bill homeowners will pay, even if times get tough.
+Even in challenging times, it remains the one expense that homeowners are most likely to prioritize and continue paying.
 A vacation home or investment property, on the other hand, is riskier.
-Borrowers are a lot more likely to forego those mortgage payments when money is short.
+Borrowers more inclined to consider delaying or missing their monthly mortgage payments on such properties.

 Because of the higher risk second homes pose, they come with stricter rules about financing.
 As shown above, those rules include above-market interest rates, bigger down payments, higher credit scores, and more.